Reading time: 6 min.

 Shampoo & haircare products

-There are specialist shampoos, conditioners, treatments and products that are designed to thicken hair or encourage faster, stronger regrowth.
+There are specialist shampoos, conditioners, treatments, and products that are designed to thicken hair or encourage faster, stronger regrowth.
 These often have active ingredients ranging from natural additions such as caffeine or wheat to chemically-produced ingredients such as Minoxidil.

 Massage

-Massaging the scalp stimulates blood flow and can improve the health of hair follicles.
+Massaging the scalp stimulates blood flow and can improve the health of scalp hair follicles.
 You can give yourself a gentle scalp massage in small, circular movements.
 Alternatively, visit a specialist provider such as an Indian Head Massage therapist.
-Hairdressers are also increasingly offering this service.

 Is anxiety-related hair loss permanent?